fcagalj/db-helper-scripts/readme.md

 # db-helper-scripts

-Collection of helper scripts to perform different db management tasks.
+Collection of helper scripts for db management.

 ## Installation
 ```